ibm-cloud-docs/key-protect/integrations/view-protected-resources.md

       </tr>

       <caption style="caption-side:bottom;">
         Table 6.
-Describes the variables that are needed to list registrations for any key in your {site.data. keyword.keymanagementserviceshort}} service instance.
+Describes the variables that are needed to list registrations for any key in your {site.data.keyword.keymanagementserviceshort}} service instance.
       </caption>
     </table>

 ### Filter registrations for any root key
 {: #filter-registrations-any-key-api}

-You can filter for specific registrations associated with any root key managed in your provisioned instance of {
+You can filter for a set of registrations that are associated with any root key managed in your provisioned instance of {{site.data.keyword.keymanagementserviceshort}} by specifying the `preventKeyDeletion` and `urlEncodedResourceCRNQuery` parameters at query time.
-{site.data.keyword.keymanagementserviceshort}} by
-specifying the `preventKeyDeletion` and `urlEncodedResourceCRNQuery`parameters at query time.

-For example, you might have 25 total registrations that are stored in your {{site.data.keyword. keymanagementserviceshort}} service instance, but you only want to retrieve registrations that have a retention policy this is associated with a specific Cloud Resource Name (CRN).
+For example, you might have 25 total registrations that are stored in your {{site.data.keyword.keymanagementserviceshort}} service instance, but you only want to retrieve registrations that have a retention policy this is associated with a specific Cloud Resource Name (CRN).

 You can use the following example request to retrieve a specific set of registrations.